 The polarization of advertising based on the phases of awareness and purchase

-Once the target of a brand’s communication has passed the awareness phase, i.e. it has become aware of a need and of the possible solutions proposed by a specific brand, the consideration phase begins.
+Once the target of a brand’s communication has passed the awareness phase, i.e. it has become aware of a need and of the possible solutions proposed by a specific brand, the consideration phase in the customer journey begins.
 Consumers venture into research that does not proceed in a linear and progressive sense but happens across a cycle of discoveries, comparisons, considerations, and changes of direction, which leads them to inform themselves about competitors, on multiple channels.
 This stage can be prolonged if the answers sought are not convincing.

 Today, the marketing funnel, which has gone unchanged for 90 years, has become incredibly complicated with the advent of the digital age and the explosion of touchpoints, assuming the fluid and circular structure of the consumer decision journey.
 (See our post on the phases of the customer journey here).